Skip to main content

 3 mentions Positive Neutral Negative

-The story aspect is minimal or lacking, with users noting a need for more variety in customer interactions and the addition of meaningful story elements.
+The story aspect is minimal or lacking, with users noting a need for more varied customer interactions and additional story elements to enhance engagement.

 • “No story.”